(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

 Enter the power of 12.
 Take every line on your budget and multiply them by 12.
 What you're looking at it now is an estimate of what you are planning to spend for the year.
 How does your budget look now?

 The first thing that you will want to do is review your budget for any areas of celebration.
-Perhaps this perspective made you realize just how far your charitable giving or tithing stretches over the course of the year.
+Perhaps this perspective made you realize just how far your charitable giving or tithing stretches over the year.

-Maybe multiplying by 12 made you realize that your bi-monthly Starbucks habit isn’t actually going to break the bank.
-Before you set out to do any major or minor retooling of your budget, make sure you identify its strengths.
+Maybe multiplying by 12 made you realize that your bi-monthly Starbucks habit isn’t going to break the bank.
+Before you set out to do any significant or minor retooling of your budget, make sure you identify its strengths.

-Of course, it doesn’t hurt to try to reduce the costs doing these things:
+Of course, it doesn’t hurt to try to reduce the costs of doing these things:

 - Shop around for quotes from other insurance companies